How to Self-Direct my IRA or 401k

 • Concert tickets

-The usual reaction I hear from investors is, “Why haven’t I ever heard of these self-directed IRAs or self-directed 401(k)s before?
-Furthermore, why have I always been told that my retirement portfolio has to be in a bunch of mutual funds or stocks?”
+Often, I hear from investors, “Why haven’t I heard of these self-directed IRAs or self-directed 401(k)s before?
+And why have I always been told that my retirement portfolio needs to be in mutual funds or stocks?”

-The answer is quite simple: The large financial institutions that control most of the U.S. retirement accounts don’t make enough money from the self-directed industry or strategy.
-They just point you in the direction of products that generate sales commissions and excessive fees.
+The answer is quite simple: The large financial institutions that control most retirement accounts in the U.S. don’t make enough money from the self-directed industry or strategy.
+Instead, they point you in the direction of products that generate sales commissions and excessive fees.

-Surprisingly, the list of what you can’t invest in is short .
-A retirement account simply restricts you from investing in the following:
+Surprisingly, the list of what you cannot invest in is short.
+Retirement plans simply restricts you from investing in the following:

 • Collectibles: such as art, stamps, coins, alcoholic beverages or antiques